helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ## Challenge ##

-A public institution, with a global audience, and 350,000+ users per month, City's website needed to answer users' questions, help them make decisions and help the university attract students and promote its research.
-Re-developed over 10 years ago, with hundreds of CMS users and limited oversight it had grown to 20,000 pages, with a confusing a patchy structure.
-Users couldn't find answers to their questions and the university struggled to meets its business goals via the website.
+A public institution, with a global audience of 350,000+ users per month, City's website had last been re-developed over 10 years ago.
+With hundreds of CMS users and limited oversight it had grown to 20,000 pages.
+The site needed to answer users' questions, and help them make decisions but, with thousands of disparate pages and a lack of structure, different users couldn't find the information they sought.
+The website couldn't fully support the university's business imperatives of attracting new students and promoting its research.

 ## My role ##

 I worked within an agile team as the sole information architect.
-I was responsible producing a new information architecture, backed up by user research I planned and conducted.
-I communicated the research and proposed architecture, getting buy-in from competing and diverse internal stakeholders.
+I designed and conducted a programme of user research in order to provide the university with a new and proven information architecture.
+Throughout the process I communicated my work and proposed architecture, getting buy-in from competing internal stakeholders.

 ## Approach ##

-### Content audit ###
+### Content audit and stakeholder interviews###

 To gain an understanding of existing online content and user behaviour across City's website I began by reviewing City's existing content, website analytics and third party SEO and market research.